edgio-docs/edgio-docs/src/guides/v7/edge-functions/htmltransformer.md

 }
 ```

-When this edge function is run and the origin returns the following HTML:
+We will now examine how this edge function will transform the following HTML response provided by an origin server:

 ```html
 <!DOCTYPE html>